adilmajid/privacy-for-the-paranoid/README.md

 # Online Security and Privacy for the Paranoid
 A master checklist to secure your online life.

+This is forever a work in progress.
+If you have any suggestions, please send a PR or tweet [@adilmajid](https://www.twitter.com/adilmajid).

 Note: I'm not affiliated with any products linked below, nor do I get any kind of commission/freebies/highfives for linking to them.
 They're just good products for the job that I have used.